 1. Click on File at the top

 3. Search for the mailbox and select Open

-DePaul employs a spam-filtering service from Google called Google Apps.
-In order to eliminate conflicts and confusion, Information Services has disabled user-configurable junk mail setting options in Outlook desktop client (2013 for Windows, or 2011 for Mac OS X) and from Outlook Web App.
-Users can only add users to the Google Safe Senders and Blocked Senders lists.
+DePaul employs a spam filtering service from Microsoft called Exchange Online Protection.
+Users can add to their Safe Senders and Blocked Senders lists.
 These lists are synchronized between the Outlook desktop client and Outlook Web App.
-More information about can be found on the Spam Control page.
+More information about spam filtering can be found on the Spam Control page.